| PEDIATRICSby Ben Dobson

 ago.
 With the double-digit gains in the stock market lately, I'd imagine she's

+"extravagantly wealthy" now.
 Oh, just wait for the next recession, sister.
 That's it for this round.
 Good

 luck in the fall.
 The viruses should really be out in force, what with that